bo-yang/bo-yang.github.io/_posts/2015-08-31-centos7-install-tftp-server.md

     [Install]
     WantedBy=multi-user.target

-The default `tftp.service` doesn't have the `[Install]` unit, but it's required by `systemd`.
+If the default `tftp.service` doesn't have the `[Install]` unit, add it as above, because it's required by `systemd`.
 Besides, the tftpd options also need to be changed in the `ExecStart` entry.

-Although `service` commands are deprecated in CentOS 7, they are still available but simply redirected to `systemctl`.
-So you still can use `service xinetd start` and `service tftp start` to start `xinetd` and TFTP.

-However, to make them automatically start after boot, following commands are needed:
+Then start services `xinetd` and `tftp`:

+    [root@localhost system]# systemctl start xinetd
+    [root@localhost system]# systemctl start tftp
     [root@localhost system]# systemctl enable xinetd
     [root@localhost system]# systemctl enable tftp

-After these two commands, permanent links will be made for  `xinetd` and TFTP services.
+Command `systemctl enable xxxx` creates permanent link to services.
+So that services can be automatically started after reboot.

+_Although `service` commands are deprecated in CentOS 7, they are still available but simply redirected to `systemctl`.
+So you still can use `service xinetd start` and `service tftp start` to start `xinetd` and TFTP._

 ### 3. Configure SELinux